SivapriyaSL/SivapriyaSL/README.md

-- 👋 Hi, I’m @SivapriyaSL
+- 👋 Hi, I’m @Sivapriya
 - 👀 I’m interested in devlopment
 - 🌱 I’m currently learning Deep on syllabus
 - 💞️ I’m looking to collaborate on something new.